strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .5.5 =
+* Properly handling required fields of type file.
+* Checking file type and extension against WP's list for security.
+* "showrequired" defaults to true now if "required" is set.

 = .5.4 =
 * Added readonly field type (displays a label and static text) and readonly property (sets the readonly property of the html element).
 Examples in readme.
 * Changed ids on the checkout form.
 The inputs will now have id = to the one set.
 The wrapping div will have an id like id_div.